pk-470/Supermod/README.md

 - Splitting newsletter albums by genre
 - Halting submissions for later consideration
 - Removing old submission whenever the user indicates for it to be replaced
+- Updating sheet data from masterlists (command + 12 hour loop)
+- Updating masterlists from sheet data in a random order

 Currently working on: